 1. Conversions (from SEO)

-Measuring the number of conversions your client gets as a direct result of your SEO strategy is one of the most integral parts of measuring success.
-Simply put, conversions are leads who have completed the campaigns call to action (CTA), whatever it may be.
-Conversions are counted when a lead comes to your client’s website from SEO and performs some kind of action, like making a purchase or filling out your contact form.
+Measuring the number of conversions your client receives as a direct result of your SEO strategy is one of the most integral parts of measuring success.
+Simply put, conversions are leads who have completed a campaign’s call to action (CTA), whatever it may be.
+In other words, conversions are counted when a lead comes to your client’s website from organic search and performs some kind of action, like making a purchase or filling out your contact form.

 Your SEO report dashboard displays this KPI as a simple number.
 By itself, this gives you a general idea of your SEO strategy’s success, but in order to get the big picture, you should compare your goal completions to other metrics on your dashboard.
 If you aren’t getting a high number of conversions, take a look at other metrics that aren’t performing well to see if you can identify where the problem is.